-In the \citet{huSaw2007} class of $f(R)$ models, any departure from $\Lambda$CDM can arise only at low redshifts, or equivalently in the high-curvature regime.
-Hence, this is the only relevant limit for a comparison with $\Lambda$CDM.
-In the high-curvature limit, where $c_2 \left(R \over m^2 \right)^n \rightarrow \infty$, we can expand Eq. (\ref{f_hu}) at first order in $(R /m^2 )$ as
+In the \citet{huSaw2007} class of $f(R)$ models, any departure from $\Lambda$CDM can only arise at low redshifts, or equivalently, in the high-curvature regime.
+This therefore is the only relevant limit for a comparison with $\Lambda$CDM.
+In the high-curvature limit, where $c_2 \left(R \over m^2 \right)^n \rightarrow \infty$, we can expand Eq. (\ref{f_hu}) to first order in $(R /m^2 )$ as

 In this limit, if $c_1/c_2^2 \rightarrow 0$ at fixed $c_1/c_2$, we see that $f\approx {\mathrm {const}}$, resembling the onset of a cosmological constant term.

 Using Eq. (\ref{h-c_approx}), it is customary to introduce $f_R$,